zenustech/zeno/docs/FAQ.md

 > If the second step (`--config Release`) doesn't work, you need to open the `zeno.sln` in Visual Studio, and **select the `Release` configuration in the UI**, and click `Build`.

+### Q

+The compiler complains about encoding errors (GB2312 vs UTF-8).

+### A

+This is because Windows (Chinese edition) use GB2312 by default, but we use UTF-8 (for writing Chinese comments) in our code.

+Please either add `add_compile_options("/utf-8")` at the head of `CMakeLists.txt` to make MSVC happy, or delete these useless comments that contains UTF-8 characters (related article: https://blog.csdn.net/u014671962/article/details/101525645).

 ## WSL problem

 ### Q